gdgbeijing/devfest2014/README.md

 At the project root directory, use <code>bower install</code> command to install dependences.
 About bower see http://bower.io/ .

-When you deploy polymer project to product environment, you could use <code>vulcanize</code> tool to merge small files, see http://www.polymer-project.org/articles/concatenating-web-components.html .
+When you deploy polymer project to product environment, you could use [vulcanize](http://www.polymer-project.org/articles/concatenating-web-components.html) tool to merge dependent files into one file, eg: <code>vulcanize -o build.html index.html --inline</code> .

 [如何让这堆代码变成可以浏览的网站？](https://github.com/renfeng/devfest2014/blob/master/README.md)